 Ballymoon Castle

 Ballymoon Castle ruins date back to the 13th Century or early 14th Century.
-The majority of this castle’s history has been lost over time, but it is said that it was built by the Bigod family or by the Carew family, who bought it off of the Bigods.
-In the late 1800s the castle was acquired by Michael Sheill.
+Most of this castle’s history has been lost over time, but it was said that it was built by the Bigod family or by the Carew family, who bought it from the Bigods.
+In the late 1800s, Michael Sheill acquired the castle.

 Not much of the original castle is left.
-However, from the ruins we can see an 80-foot square courtyard, with 20-foot high granite walls that are about 8 feet wide.
+However, we can see an 80-foot square courtyard from the ruins with 20-foot-high granite walls about 8 feet wide.
 The inside of the castle is open, and the walls show us where the doors were positioned.
-There is a large double fireplace in the north side, from this we known that this was part of the great hall.
+There is a large double fireplace on the north side; we know this was part of the great hall.

-You can access this castle from Fenagh road, by walking across a small timber footbridge.
-You can visit this ruin any time of year, appropriate outdoor footwear is advised.
+You can access this castle from Fenagh Road by walking across a small timber footbridge.
+You can visit this ruin anytime; appropriate outdoor footwear is advised.
 This monument in County Carlow is perfect for those who enjoy exploring the outdoors and historic places.

 If you enjoyed this travel guide about Ireland’s beautiful and historic County Carlow, please enjoy more travel guides ConnollyCove have created for all your travelling needs: